CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 When uploading data to the HTC system, users need to choose a location to store that data on our system.
 There are two primary locations: <code>/home</code> and <code>/staging</code>.

 <code>/home</code> is more efficient at handling "small" files, while <code>/staging</code> is more efficient at handling "large" files.
-For more information on what is considered "small" and "large" data files and to learn how to use files stored in these locations for jobs, visit our <a href="guides">📁 HTC Data guides</a> .
+For more information on what is considered "small" and "large" data files and to learn how to use files stored in these locations for jobs, visit our <a href="htc-job-file-transfer">📁 HTC Data guide</a> .

 <p style="text-align:center"><img src="/images/roadmap-upload-data.png" alt="Data from your computer, GitHub, Globus, ResearchDrive, or other sources is uploaded to CHTC, then stored in /home for smaller files or /staging for larger files" width=800px></p>